wp-plugins/loginradius-for-wordpress/readme.txt

 = Comment setting =
 If you want to allow only registered users to comment, go to Settings > Discussion and check the box for 'Users must be registered and logged in to comment'.
 With this option turned on, users must first register or login using a social provider before posting comments.

-= Coding instructions =
+= Widget instructions to add it on any page =
-If you want LoginRadius interface to appear on any other page or post, then call function - Login_Radius_Connect_button();
+If you want LoginRadius interface to appear on any other page or post, then call function - <?php Login_Radius_Connect_button(); ?>
 after configuring LoginRadius plugin in your wordpress website.

 == Frequently Asked Questions ==